 Modern and contemporary ceramics, and silver work, are displayed in the corridor outside the gallery.

 The IN FOCUS series in this gallery presents special loans and works from the Ashmolean’s collections for short periods of time.
 Through the rotation of works the display aims to remain exciting also for regular visitors.

-The IN FOCUS artworks currently on display are drawings by Egon Schiele (1890-1918) and Alexej Jawlensky (1864–1941).
+The IN FOCUS artworks currently on display are two drawings by Maggi Hambling (born 1945) of her friends: Portrait of Rick Mather, 2013, charcoal on white paper and Portrait of David Scrase, 2017, charcoal on white paper.
 Both works are acquisitions that entered the Ashmolean's collections recently.